Moses Shipi: Early life

 Moses Godia Shipi was born on March 2, 1979, in Boi village, Bogoro Local Government Area of Bauchi State, Nigeria.
 His father is Moses Dawaki Shipi.
 His early childhood education came at Boi Central Primary School, Bogoro LGA, Bauchi State and Gonerit Memorial College Tuwan Kabwir, Kanke LGA of Plateau State.
 He has a bachelor's degree in Quantity Surveying from Abubakar Tafawa Balewa University.

 Career

-Moses was a member of People's Democratic Party (Nigeria) (PDP).
-From 2007 to 2010 he served as personal Assistant to Alh.
+Moses was a member of the People's Democratic Party (PDP).
+From 2007 to 2010 he served as personal assistant to Alh.
 (Dr).
-Malam Isa Yuguda before the 2017 formation of All Blended Party (ABP).
-At age 40 he was elected the National chairman of ABP which made him the youngest among 91 Approved Political Party national chairman in Nigeria.
-He was a presidential candidate of All blended Party.
+Malam Isa Yuguda before the 2017 formation of the All Blending Party (ABP).
+At age 40 he was elected the national chairman of ABP, which made him the youngest among 91 approved political party national chairmen in Nigeria.
+He was a presidential candidate of the All Blending Party.

-He is the Chief Executive Officer (CEO) of La Shipson Construction Nigeria Limited, La Shipson Oil & Gas Nigeria Limited and La Shipson Shipping Company Nigeria Limited,la Shipson Hotel & Suits, la Shipson Travels and Tours, Moses Godia Shipi Foundation.
+He is the chief executive officer (CEO) of La Shipson Construction Nigeria Limited, La Shipson Oil & Gas Nigeria Limited and La Shipson Shipping Company Nigeria Limited, la Shipson Hotel & Suits, la Shipson Travels and Tours, Moses Godia Shipi Foundation.